mcvlix/mcvlix/README.md

 ## MCVLIX 🎋🔭🌃

+### Hello!
+My name is Max Calixto and I'm an Applied Math Student at UCSC.

 - 🔭 I’m currently working on building a VR graphing calculator
 - 🌱 I’m currently learning Three.js
-- 💬 Ask me about math
-- 📫 How to reach me: marcinas@ucsc.edu
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Wrestling
+- 📫 How to reach me: marcinas@ucsc.edu

 <!--
 **mcvlix/mcvlix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.